yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/poshi_pause_usage_check.markdown

 ## PoshiPauseUsageCheck

-Add a comment with JIRA project on why the pause is there.
+Add a comment with a reference to a JIRA ticket that documents the explanation for the pause.

 ### Example